rust-lang/rust/src/doc/tarpl/drop-flags.md

                          // x goes out of scope; x was uninit; do nothing.
 ```

-And even branched code where all branches have the same behaviour with respect
+Similarly, branched code where all branches have the same behaviour with respect
-to initialization:
+to initialization has static drop semantics:

 ```rust
 # let condition = true;